-Inheritance tax is one particular area of tax planning that often requires additional consideration.
 It is important to know if your estate is entitled to the residence nil rate band (RNRB) because it significantly affects the amount of tax you owe.
-If you haven’t planned for IHT and your estate is above the threshold of RNRB, you voluntarily pay 40% tax.
+If you haven’t planned for inheritance tax and your estate is above the threshold of the RNRB, you voluntarily pay 40% tax.
 The current thresholds are:

 - over £325,000 if you are single

 - £650,000 if you are married, widowed or in a civil partnership

 A number of simple measures exist which can make a substantial difference to your inheritance tax liability.
 Taking a long term view to inheritance tax planning is essential to ensure you maximise the benefits of the exemptions and reliefs available to you.
 Key considerations include:

 - making a will

 - making full use of IHT exemptions and reliefs

 - pension funding using new flexible pension rules